Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

     };
 ```

-Immediately after this, you use the bracketed notation [evt.target.id] to reference a property dynamically on the `updatedFormValues` object, specifically referencing using the form field's `id`.
+Immediately after this, use the bracketed notation [evt.target.id] to reference a property dynamically on the `updatedFormValues` object, specifically referencing using the form field's `id`.
 If it exists on the object then the value we assign to it (e.g. `evt.target.value`) will be updated.
 If it doesn't exist, then a new property will be created and assigned the value of `evt.target.value`.

-Finally, you update your form field values object in `state` by calling `setFormValues()`.
+Finally, update your form field values object in `state` by calling `setFormValues()`.

 Another thing to point out is your use of `evt.preventDefault()` in the `handleSubmit` method.
 The event React passes us is synthetic, the form submission caused by the button you add at the moment is very real.
 By calling the `preventDefault()` method when the form submits, you stop the form from triggering a complete page reload.
 If that happens, you lose your `state` values and your app will produce unintended results.

 **UseStateExample.jsx**

-Other than that, the `handleSubmit` method is quite simple.
+Other than that, the `handleSubmit` method is simple.
 You change the value of `showMessage` in `state` to ‘`true`’ which will be used later in your returned JSX.

 ### HTML (JSX)

-The final piece of the puzzle is to add your JSX in the return method so you can render something useful to the user.
+The final piece of the puzzle is to add JSX in the return method so you can render something useful to the user.

 First, a little message introducing the app to the user: